Skip to main content

 – Computer science graduate

 “If you’re considering a program in software engineering you should give Merrimack serious consideration.
-I felt supported and I think the coursework is preparing me for a good future and building on itself logically.
-I think this would be a good choice for someone looking to get into this field.”
+I felt supported and think the coursework is preparing me for a good future and building on itself logically.
+This would be a good choice for someone looking to get into this field.”

 – Computer science graduate